worldbank/DIME-LaTeX-Templates/README.md

 This exercise covers how you can use Stata to export tables and graphs that can be read by LaTeX.

 ---
-Remove everythign below when moved elsewhere
+Remove everything below when moved elsewhere

 Kristoffer: Mrijan, move this to the instructions for setting up TeXstudio, but I am keeping it here so it is not deleted
 ## Hello-world.tex